 Contrary to popular belief, cyber security doesn’t just cover the tangible resources (software, firewalls, etc.) you use to prevent hackers entering your systems.
 The proper education and training of employees is one of the most valuable tools against malicious attack and data theft.
 Knowledge is our greatest resource!
 No matter how much you spend on anti-virus software, there will be loopholes hackers will utilise if you employee’s are not across what an attack looks like and how to react to one.
-Employees not allowing hackers to enter your system will be your business’s greatest line of defense.
+Employees not allowing hackers to enter your system will be your business’s greatest line of defence.

 Where to begin.